 We follow the Diocese of Covington guidelines in teaching religion.
-Textbooks used are in accordance with diocesan policies.
+Textbooks used are in accordance with Diocesan policies.
 Theology of the Body will be incorporated in grades K-8.
+The Catechesis of the Good Shepherd is incorporated in Preschool.

 Sacramental Preparation